-Flavor from the MiniEspresso is quite decent, though it wasn't our favorite.
-The Bialetti produces a better-tasting final product, but the version we tested is also much larger and made out of aluminum.
-The MiniEspresso is compact, stainless steel, and the shots taste good enough to at least satisfy most coffee snobs, though don't expect much crema on the top — this device doesn't create that kind of pressure during the brewing process.
+Flavor from the MiniEspresso is decent, though it isn't our favorite.
+The MiniEspresso is compact, stainless steel, and the shots taste good enough to at least satisfy some coffee snobs, though don't expect crema on the top — this device doesn't create that kind of pressure during the brewing process.

-It's easy to want to crank the heat under the MiniEspresso so you get your shot super fast, but if you do that it will be a bit weak.
+It's easy to want to crank the heat under the MiniEspresso so you get your shot super fast, but if you do that, it will be a bit weak.
 And if you have the heat too low, the shot will get bitter.
-It's worth it to experiment with your heat setting to find the (literal) sweet spot.
-We had a few espressos from this device that were on the sour side before figuring out the flame level for our particular stove.
+It's worthwhile to experiment with your heat setting to find the (literal) sweet spot.
+We had a few espressos from this device that were on the sour side before figuring out the perfect flame level for our particular stove.

 Ease of Use

 The GSI MiniEspresso Set is perhaps not the most practical brewer, but it's fun, easy to use, and produces a decent shot of espresso.
-It's our current Top Pick for Camp Espresso because it's lightweight for what it is and comes with a cup and carrying case.
 If you're an espresso drinker that wants to stay classy in the woods, consider this savvy set.